micahwierenga/git-branch-test/README.md

 # Git Branch Exercise

+1. Clone this repo.
+2. Create a branch with your name plus branch.
+For example, `annaBranch`.
+3. Find the file with your name in the file name.
+Insert a line of code.
+4. Add and commit your change(s).
+5. Push your code using `git push origin YOURBRANCHNAME`.
+For example, `git push origin annaBranch`.
+6. Go back to this GitHub repo (https://github.com/micahwierenga/git-branch-test).
+7. In the dropdown that says "Branch: master", find and select your branch name (e.g., `annaBranch`).
+8. Click the "New pull request" button.
+9. Evaluate your changes, then click

 ### git add .
 **Translation:** I want to put all my changes in the staging area so they can then be committed to my local repository.
 If I've created a new file (or files), I want it to now be tracked by Git.